-The Bank of Russia, the country's central bank, might start testing its own version of digital the Russian ruble at the end of 2021, Governor Elvira Nabiullina said during a special press-conference.
+The Bank of Russia, the country's central bank, might start testing its own version of the digital ruble at the end of 2021, Governor Elvira Nabiullina said during a special press-conference.

 Subscribe to our Telegram channel to stay up to date on the latest crypto and blockchain news.

 Nabiullina admits that the possibility for issuance of the digital ruble is very real, and the pilot testing might happen at the end of 2021 already.
 The watchdog's head added that the Bank of Russia does not set the task of ousting fiat money with the introduction of the digital ruble.

 This will be the third form of money in addition to cash and non-cash, she added.
 The digital ruble will reportedly be stored on a special card that has nothing to do with a bank account.